- the alternative guide to Spain

 just three among dozens of generally characterless resorts catering for

-waves of tourists from northern Europe, in search of a week or two of
+from northern Europe, in search of a week or two of

 lazing on the beach just a stone's throw from their tower-block hotel.